aws-powertools/powertools-lambda-python/docs/quickstart.md

 === "CloudWatch Logs Insight Example"
 ![CloudWatch Logs Insight Example](./media/cloudwatch_logs_insight_example.png)
 ## Tracing
-The next task you have chosen to work on is to add an appropriate tracking mechanism to your stack.
+The next task we have chosen to work on is to add an appropriate tracking mechanism to your stack.
 Developers want to be able to analyze traces of queries that pass via the API gateway to your Lambda.
 With structured logs, it will be an important step to provide the observability of your application!
-The ideal solution is [AWS X-RAY](https://aws.amazon.com/xray/).
-How do we send traces from our application to the AWS X-RAY service?
+The AWS service that has these capabilities is [AWS X-RAY](https://aws.amazon.com/xray/).
+How do we send application trace to the AWS X-RAY service then?
-Let's look first at how we can achieve this with [x-ray SDK](https://docs.aws.amazon.com/xray-sdk-for-python/latest/reference/index.html) and then try to simplify it using the power tools library.
+Let's first explore how we can achieve this with [x-ray SDK](https://docs.aws.amazon.com/xray-sdk-for-python/latest/reference/index.html), and then try to simplify it with the Powertools library.

 === "app.py"